cern-mig/python-simplevisor/docs/simplevisor-command.rst

 	daemonize, ONLY with start

 **--interval INTERVAL**
-	interval to wait between supervision cycles
+	interval to wait between supervision cycles (default: 60)

 **-h, --help**
 	print the help page

 **--log LOG**
-	available: null, print, syslog, simple
+	available: null, file, syslog, stdout (default: stdout)

 **--logfile LOGFILE**
-	log file, ONLY for simple
+	log file, ONLY for file

 **--loglevel LOGLEVEL**
-	log level, ONLY for simple and print
+	log level (default: warning)

 **-p, --pidfile PIDFILE**
 	the pidfile

 **--store STORE**
-	file where to store the state
+	file where to store the state, it is not mandatory,however recommended to store the simplevisor nodesstatus between restarts

 **--version**
 	print the program version